Machacasauro/Azure-AZ-104-Project/README.md

 # Azure-AZ-104-Project
-Implement and manage virtual networking and VPN Ipsec/IKv2 with Mikrotik
+Implement and manage virtual networking and VPN Ipsec/IKv2 with Mikrotik (All files are located above.)

 Instead of manually creating all the resources, you have the option to upload a MyTemplate.zip file using the following command onn Azure CLI:

-- az deployment group create --resource-group <resource-group-name> --template-file <path-to-template> \
+- az deployment group create --resource-group "resource-group-name" --template-file "path-to-template" \

-Instead of manually bcreate all configurations in the Mikrotik, you have the option to upload a IPsec-Config.rsc file using the following command on terminal:
+Instead of manually create all configurations on the Mikrotik, you have the option to upload a IPsec-Config.rsc file using the following command on terminal:

 - import file=IPsec-Config.rsc \

-•	Azure Virtual Networks
+•Azure Virtual Networks

-•	Azure VPN Gateway
+•Azure VPN Gateway

-•	Network Security Groups (NSGs)
+•Network Security Groups (NSGs)

-•	Azure Bastion
+•Azure Bastion

-•	Configure your On-premises VPN Client in this case (Mikrotik ROS7)
+•Configure your On-premises VPN Client in this case (Mikrotik ROS7)

 Let’s break down the steps for setting up an Azure Virtual Network (VNet) with the mentioned features above:

 1. Log in to your Azure portal:

 o	You can use the Azure CLI or the Azure Portal web interface.
-Here’s how you can do it using the Azure CLI: o	az login
+Here’s how you can do it using the Azure CLI: o	az login \

 2. Navigate to Virtual networks and click + Add:

-o	In the Azure Portal, go to Virtual networks and click the + Add button. o	Fill in the required details:
+o	In the Azure Portal, go to Virtual networks and click the + Add button.

 - Name: Choose a unique name for your VNet.
 - Region: Select the Azure region where you want to create the VNet.
 - Address space (CIDR block): Define the IP address range for your VNet (e.g., 10.0.0.0/16).
 - Subnet ranges: Create subnets within the VNet for different purposes (e.g., WebApp, Database, Admin).
   	*Example Code (Azure CLI):	az network vnet create

 	    --name MyVNet \